Altaf Gauhar: Death

-Latterly, Gauhar restricted himself to an occasional column in the newspaper The Muslim, but left the newspaper when its editor, A. B. S. Jafri, was sacked by the owner.
-In Pakistan, on his death, he was commemorated as "a very eminent Pakistani", a man who knew power and how it could be used or abused.
+Towards the end of his life, Gauhar restricted himself to an occasional column in the newspaper The Muslim, but left the newspaper when its editor, A. B. S. Jafri, was sacked by the owner.
+According to newspaper, The Guardian, "In Pakistan, on his death, he was commemorated as "a very eminent Pakistani", a man who knew power and how it could be used or abused".

-Gauhar died of cancer on 14 November 2000 at the age of 77 years.
+Altaf Gauhar died of prostate cancer on 14 November 2000 at the age of 77 years.
+Among his survivors were his wife, a son Humayun Gauhar and two daughters.
+The President of Pakistan Muhammad Rafiq Tarar, many ministers and national luminaries attended his funeral in Islamabad.